seekayel/kamlasater.com/blog/2021-06-23-why-i-started-cyclic/index.md

 ---
 title: 'Why I Started Cyclic'
 slug: 'why-i-started-cyclic'
-summary: 'Choosing to start a company is a combination of an analytical and subjective decision.
+description: 'Choosing to start a company is a combination of an analytical and subjective decision.
 Commitment is required by both your head and your heart.'
 date: "2021-06-23"
 authors: [kam]
 tags: [cyclic]